 You’ve done the Impossible.
 You’ve gotten 50, 100, whatever # of businesses to pay you $1,000,000 a year.
 There are 10,000 new apps out there.
 It’s “impossible” to get to $1m.
 You did it.

-Now, the #1 biggest mistake I see at this phase is chasing new market segments, new categories, new areas where you have 0 or almost no traction.
+The #1 biggest mistake I see from $1m to $10m ARR is chasing new market segments, new categories, new areas where you have 0 or almost no traction.
 Because you want to grow faster.

 We all want to grow faster.
 Almost none of us are happy with our monthly growth rate once we hit $1-$1.5m ARR.
 We all want to go and grow faster.